H7O/Com.H.Threading.Scheduler/README.md

             System.Console.WriteLine("done.");
         }

-		// handles the event that is triggered by the engine static void HandleTask(object sender, ServiceSchedulerEventArgs e)
+		// the code we want the scheduler engine to call at runtime static void HandleTask(object sender, ServiceSchedulerEventArgs e)
         {
 			// print the content stored in <greeting_message> tag